 5 What signal processing and metadata inputs (environmental metadata, content related metadata) are needed for required operation of a renderer?

-6 What algorithms should be used to derive the speaker signals based on all possible input formats (object-based, channel-based, scene-based and combinations thereof) according to Recommendation ITU-R BS.2051?
+6 What algorithms should be used to derive the loudspeaker signals based on all possible input formats (object-based, channel-based, scene-based and combinations thereof) according to Recommendation ITU-R BS.2051?

 further decides

-1 that the results of the above studies should be included in one or more Recommendations and other ITU-R texts;
+1 that the results of the above studies should be included in Recommendation ITU-R BS.2127 or other ITU-R texts;

-2 that the above studies should be completed by 2019.
+2 that the above studies should be completed by 2023.